smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 # Text Input

 ## Synonyms & Efficient Phrasing
-Each verb and noun understood by the text input parser has a list of synonyms it will accept in its stead, so choose the shortest and easiest to type synonym for each term.
-Also, most prepositions and prepositional phrases aren't required.
+Each verb and noun understood by the text input parser has a list of accepted synonyms, so choose the shortest and easiest to type synonym for each term.
+Also, most prepositions and prepositional phrases can be omitted.

 For example:
 - Instead of "take pouch", you can type "get gem"